About University of North Carolina (UNC)

 On Campus Housing

-The university accreditation is by Southern Association of Colleges and Schools Commission on Colleges.
+The University of North Carolina-Chapel Hill accreditation is by Southern Association of Colleges and Schools Commission on Colleges.

 Some of the reviews by students and rankings by US News and World Report are given below